box-products/handbook/international-travel-guide.md

 We'll focus on traveling to the US since attending company meetups is our primary reason for international business travel.

-Keep in mind, if you're traveling more than 10 hours in the air (not including layovers), Box Products will cover the cost of a business class ticket, up to \$5000, twice a year.
+Keep in mind, if you're traveling more than 10 hours in the air (not including layovers), SALT Insure will cover the cost of a business class ticket, up to \$5000, twice a year.

-When you travel for Box Products business, here's what you need:
+When you travel for SALT Insure business, here's what you need:

 1. A passport!
 Apply for one now if you don't have one already.
 Renew now if your passport expires in the next six months.